derindutz/jarvas-indoor-positioning-system/tag/README.md

 # Tag

 ## Instructions
-1. Connect the wifi anchor to your computer.
+1. Connect the tag to your computer.
 2. Open the .ino file in the Arduino app.
 3. Upload the code.